Interface Advanced¶

 '你好世界'

-Or, to clear the currently entered content.
-Usually, entering text will automatically clear the previous text, but you can also clear it manually.
+You can also clear the currently input content.
+Usually, when inputting text, the existing text is automatically cleared, but you can also manually clear it.

 Hint